krizkontrolz/Home-Assistant-nextion_handler/UI_Design/Minimalist/README.md

 ![Inkscape screenshot of hiearachical organization](/UI_Design/Minimalist/InkScape_Object-Grouping-Hierarchy.png)

 ## Anatomy of a UI Card
 A precise set of parametric rules define how UI components are constructed (although these are applied with the pragmatic Pythonic maxim,   _"A foolish consistency is the hobgoblin of little minds..."
 (Emerson)_.)
 The rules are described sequentially for each element below, from the base layer upwards, noting that each individual UI component would ultimately only use a subset of these elements (and would hide the rest).
+🎉 The advantage of this approach is that anyone with a little planning and patience can create stunningly beautiful UIs that are highly customised to their specific needs (without requiring much creative ability).

 ### 🔸 EXTENT (structural foundation):
 _The base foundation is a transparent rectangle that is a multiple of 20 x 20 px blocks (snapped to 20x20 grid)._